siebert-julien/time-series-analysis-python/CONTRIBUTING.md

 ## Adding a new package

-The original article [Siebert2021](README.md#citation.siebert2021) defined inclusion and exclusion criteria.
+The easiest way is probably to open an issue.
+There is no formal template for this (yet), please name the package and check the original article [Siebert2021](README.md#citation.siebert2021) for inclusion and exclusion criteria.

-## Adding a new task or new implementation component
+## Adding a new category (task, data preparation, evaluation, documentation, datasets)

+The easiest way is probably to open an issue.
+There is no formal template for this (yet), please mention why the new category makes sense.

-## Reviewing listed packages
+## Reviewing the listed packages

+We plan to review the list of packages every 6 month.
+Contributions are welcomed.